microsoft/live-share/docs/use/vscode.md

 Once Live Share completes the installation process on Linux, you will be prompted to run a command in a Terminal that has been automatically copied to the clipboard to enable joining via the browser.

-> **Note:** If you do not see this notification you may be libraries that Live Share requires.
+> **Note:** If you do not see this notification you may be missing libraries that Live Share requires.
 Verify tou have installed the needed [Linux prerequisites](#install-linux-prerequisites).

 The command will look like this (where VERSION is replaced by the Live Share extension version):

     sudo sh ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/node_modules/@vsliveshare/vscode-launcher-linux/install.sh /usr/share/code/code ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/cascade.json

 Run the script in a Terminal and enter your sudo password when prompted.

 If you skip this step, you can still [join collaboration sessions manually](#manually-joining), but you will not be able to join by opening an invite link in the browser.
 You can always access the command again later, by hitting **Ctrl+Shift+P** and selecting the "Live Share: Launcher Setup" command and the terminal command will be copied to your clipboard again.